lucas-carmo/METiS/readme.md

 - Install CMake: `sudo apt-get install cmake`

-- OpenBLAS: `sudo apt-get install libopenblass-dev`    *(see the readme file provided with Armadillo for the other options, like MKL)*
+- OpenBLAS: `sudo apt-get install libopenblas-dev`    *(see the readme file provided with Armadillo for the other options, like MKL)*

 - Armadillo (details in the readme file provided with Armadillo):
     1. Download at http://arma.sourceforge.net;